rachdawn/datesync/README.md

   - Upcoming Dates: Dates that will happen in the future.
   - Drafts: Dates that still don't have a set date to happen.
   - Past Dates: Dates that already happened.

+ At the dashboard, you're also able to share and delete your dates.

  :iphone: DateSync is a **responsive** web app, to make sure our users have a smooth experience if they prefer creating dates on the go.